Azure/azure-powershell/src/ManagedNetwork/ManagedNetwork/help/Remove-AzManagedNetwork.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the managedNetwork that this cmdlet removes.
+The create or use an existing resource group name.

 ```yaml
 Type: System.String